Campfire Potatoes in Foil Packet

 Campfire Potatoes

-An easy side dish recipe you can cook on the campfire, on the grill, or in the oven, And since everything is cooked in a foil pack, there is minimal prep work and clean up.
+Campfire potatoes are an easy side dish that you can cook over a fire, on the grill, or in the oven!
+Since everything is cooked in a foil pack, there's minimal clean-up.

 Prep: 10 minutes